isomerpages/mse-sggreenplan/_about/vision.md

 <div>
-	<input type="checkbox" id="title3"/><label for="title3">Pillar 3: Sustainable Living</label>
+	<input type="checkbox" id="title3"><label for="title3">Pillar 3: Sustainable Living</label>
 	<div class="accordion-content">
 		Sustainability is also about you and me, and the way we live.
 We aim to be a circular economy, with a high rate of recycling so that our precious resources can be used many times over.<br><br>
 		We have already achieved that for water use, by recycling our used water to make NEWater.
 We will make a similar strong push towards circularity in waste materials to transform trash to treasure.
 We will turn incinerated waste into NEWSand, and use this for construction.<br><br>
-		We will build up Singapore&#39;s recycling capabilities, by sorting better and reducing contamination.
+		We will build up Singapore's recycling capabilities, by sorting better and reducing contamination.
 We will also put in place regulations to promote redistribution of food that is still safe to eat.<br><br>
 		<b>By 2030, we aim to reduce the waste sent to our landfill by 30%.</b> We will front-load our efforts over the next 5 years to <b>achieve a 20% reduction by 2026.</b><br><br>
 		We will further reduce water consumption per household by 10% to 130 litres per capita per day, by 2030, by inculcating good usage habits, using smart meters and efficient fittings.<br><br>
 		Another important sustainability habit is to use public transport as much as possible.
 We are investing heavily in public transport.
 By 2030, our MRT network will be comparable in coverage to major cities like London and New York City.<br><br>